Experienced Personal Injury Lawsuit Attorneys Serving Victims across Connecticut

 What Claims are the Most Common?

-Per the article released March 2017, the most common type of malpractice claim was a misdiagnosis, which accounts for 31.8 percent of all claims.
+Per the article released in March 2017, the most common type of malpractice claim was a misdiagnosis, which accounts for 31.8 percent of all claims.
 Errors in surgery accounted for 26.9 percent, while mistakes regarding treatments were at 24.5 percent.

 Payouts on Malpractice Claims Increase Despite Decrease in Numbers